SaShaShady/Face-Detector-using-Matlab/README.md

 I haven't included the DataSet because of privacy reasons but surely do check out the Data_Collection script.
 It has a code that can capture 150 images using the webcam.
 In my dataset, I have taken my face and Actress Mayim Bialik's face as the training and testing Dataset.

 STEP 2------------
 The file train.m contains the training script for building a model.I have taken 20 epochs but you can customise that according to your needs.
+The model gives back a myNet1.mat file.
 ![training](https://user-images.githubusercontent.com/51987596/131334371-c5a9c778-c7c1-49d6-b314-47c4ca0845d2.png)

 STEP 3------------